FerocityVine/PCSX2-EX/lua.md

     ConsolePrint("Howdy partner?", 0x05) -- Prints to the PCSX2-EX Console: "Howdy partner?" in Magenta.
 ```

-#### * Any functions present in this document signify v2.25.0 compatibility.
+#### * Any functions present in this document signify compatibility with the latest version.
 Any function absent in this document is no longer supported and should be considered obsolete.